mukeshbharath/MCCI-Catena4450-BSP/README.md

 If the code builds and upload successfully, go on and test the other sketches for the boards.

-### Catena 4450 - Sensor and LoRaWAN configure test
+### Catena 4450 sensor and LoRaWAN configure test

+Clone/download the directory `catena4450m101sensor` and compile and upload the sketch.